 All seminary students, as well as faculty, staff, and spouses, are invited and encouraged to join the seminary’s choral program.
 The choirs are directed by Martin Tel.

 The CHAPEL CHOIR is the core choral ensemble at the seminary.
 The choir rehearses on Tuesday evenings beginning at 6:30.
-The length of rehearsal varies from one to two hours.
+The length of rehearsal varies from one and a half to two hours.
 The choir will focus on the function and creative use of the hymnal, the psalter (metrical and responsorial), global music and service music.
 In addition to weekly leadership in chapel worship, the Chapel Choir participates in various concerts throughout the year.
 Students may earn academic credit for their participation in this ensemble.

 In addition to the ensembles directed by Martin Tel, students regularly initiate and conduct their own ensembles.
 In the past we have had ensembles devoted to dance, gospel music, Praise & Worship music, handbells, and other instruments.
 The chapel office supports the work of these groups and regularly engages their leadership in our daily worship service.